rakesh1713rao/Heart-stroke-Prediction/README.md

 - [License](#license)

 ## Project Overview
-The goal of this project is to build and evaluate machine learning models to predict whether a patient is likely to have a stroke.
-The models used include Logistic Regression, Decision Tree, Random Forest, Support Vector Machine (SVM), K-Nearest Neighbors (KNN), and various ensemble methods such as Bagging, AdaBoost, Gradient Boosting, Extra Trees, and Voting Classifier.
+The goal of this project is to build and evaluate machine learning models to predict whether a patient is likely to have a stroke, with a particular emphasis on ensemble learning techniques.
+Ensemble learning methods combine the predictions of multiple machine learning algorithms to improve the performance and robustness of the prediction.

 ## Dataset
 The dataset used in this project is the "Healthcare Dataset Stroke Data," which contains the following columns: